FY2022

 Participation Fee:

-University Consortium Kyoto member school faculty and staff: Free For those other than those on the left: 1,000 yen (tax included, advance payment required)
+Faculty and staff of the University Consortium Kyoto member schools: Free For those other than those listed on the left: 1,000 yen (tax included, advance payment required)

 * The deadline for payment of the participation fee is as described in the details of each session.
-Please note that if payment of the participation fee is not confirmed within the deadline, the application will be invalidated.
+Please note that if payment of the participation fee cannot be confirmed within the deadline, the application will be invalid.

-If it is difficult to pay on time, please contact us as soon as possible using the contact information on the invoice.
+If it is difficult to make a payment on time, please contact us as soon as possible using the contact information indicated on the invoice.

 Capacity:

-About 30 people / time (first-come, first-served basis)
+About 30 people per time (first-come, first-served basis)

 Organizer: